tmrod/dwm/README.md

 * [hide vacant tags](https://dwm.suckless.org/patches/hide_vacant_tags/)
 * I've updated the function `incnmaster` to maintain at least one master window.
 This prevents wraparound when decrementing the number of master windows.

-See `config.def.h` for keybindings, color settings, font sizes, etc.
+See `config.def.h` for color settings, font sizes, etc.

+Keybindings are set in `keys.h`.
+An example config file is found in `keys.h.example`.
+To build, you'll need to copy this over to `keys.h`.

 Requirements
 ------------